 Mingus Mountain Law Group Represents Victims of Wrongful Death

 Here at Mingus Mountain Law Group, we understand that no amount of money can ever compensate you for the premature death of a family member.
-However, when a family member needlessly dies because of the recklessness or negligence of another, the family may have questions.
+However, when a family suffers a wrongful death, questions arise about who is responsible.
 We are here to answer all of them.

 We understand the complexities a wrongful death may create, and educate our clients on how to move forward, legally.
 We will examine all the evidence necessary to determine what caused the death of your family member.

 A wrongful death occurs when a person is killed as a result of the negligence or misconduct of another individual, company or entity.
 Every state has a statute defining wrongful death.
 In Arizona, we have the following statute.
 Specifically, A.R.S. § 12-611 states:

 When death of a person is caused by wrongful act, neglect or default, and the act, neglect or default is such as would, if death had not ensued, have entitled the party injured to maintain an action to recover damages in respect thereof, then, and in every such case, the person who or the corporation which would have been liable if death had not ensued shall be liable to an action for damages, notwithstanding the death of the person injured, and although the death was caused under such circumstances as amount in law to murder in the first or second degree or manslaughter.

 The following are just some ways a wrongful death may occur: